Tokyo Tower & Environs

 At 333 meters (1093 feet) it is 13 meters (43 feet) higher than the Eiffel Tower, but thanks to modern engineering technology it is 43% lighter in weight.

-Being the Tokyo's tallest structure makes Tokyo Tower the prime spot from which to view the metropolis.
+Being one of Tokyo's tallest structures (second only to the Tokyo Skytree) makes Tokyo Tower a prime spot from which to view the metropolis.

 Tokyo Tocho (Metropolitan Government Building) in west Shinjuku gives you equally good elevation, and for no entry fee, but without the unbroken 360-degree panorama afforded by Tokyo Tower.